Second-Order Approximation of Limit Order Books in a Single-Scale Regime: Abstract

 \section{Abstract}

-We establish a first and second-order approximation for an infinite dimensional limit order book model in a single (``critical'') scaling regime where market and limit orders arrive at a common time scale.
-With our choice of scaling we obtain non-degenerate first-order and second-order approximations for the price and volume dynamics.
-While the first-order approximation is given by a standard coupled ODE-PDE system, the second-order approximation is non-standard and described in terms of an infinite-dimensional stochastic evolution equation driven by a cylindrical Brownian motion.
+We establish a first- and second-order approximation for an infinite dimensional limit order book model in a single (``critical'') scaling regime where market and limit orders arrive at a common time scale.
+With our choice of scaling we obtain non-degenerate first- and second-order approximations for the price and volume dynamics.
+While the first-order approximation is given by a coupled ODE-PDE system, the second-order approximation is described in terms of an infinite-dimensional stochastic evolution equation driven by a cylindrical Brownian motion.
 The driving noise processes exhibit a non-trivial correlation in terms of the model parameters.
 We prove that the evolution equation has a unique solution and that the sequence of standardized limit order book models converges weakly to the solution of the evolution equation.
 The proof uses a non-standard martingale problem.
-We calibrate a simplified version of our model to market data and explain how our model can be used for deriving confidence intervals of portfolio liquidation values. \keywords{Second-order approximation \and high frequency limit \and limit order book \and stochastic evolution equation} \subclass{60F17 \and 91G80}
+We calibrate a linearized model to market data and explain how our model can be used for deriving confidence intervals of portfolio liquidation values. \keywords{Second-order approximation \and high frequency limit \and limit order book \and stochastic evolution equation} \subclass{60F17 \and 91G80}